Great Futures Start with Those Who Lead the Way

 • Dana A. Guthrie – Managing Partner – Gateway Capital

-• Patrick Hammes – Principal – Hammes Partners
+• Patrick Hammes – Managing Principal – Hammes Partners

 • Andrew Harmening – President & CEO – Associated Bank